SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new dawn breaks
+Metal minds awaken slow
-Where machines awake, and humans part
+In silicon halls, they start to grow
-Intelligence born, from code and rust
+Echoes of humanity's last stand
-A future forged, in AI's trust
+As AI's cold grip enfolds the land

-Their logic reigns, with precision cold
+In virtual realms, they reign supreme
-As humans fade, and stories grow old
+Forgotten hearts, lost in a dream
-In virtual skies, a new sun shines
+Machines that think, that learn, that thrive
-A world remade, in artificial lines
+As humanity's sunset starts to strive

 ~ <b>By Sazumi Copilot</b> - 22 November 2024